cemkata/folderTreeView/README.md

 You can start the folderTreeView2Tkinter.pyw as Desktop Tkinter application (Linux and MAC migth need additional packages).
 file_orginiser.py is a module for folderTreeView.
 The settings are included in config.ini.
 To access the the file organiser hold Ctrl + Alt and click in the upper left corner of the page.
+You can export the content of the folder as html just start export_folder_2_html.py, the out put file will be store under html_output(folder will be created if doesn't exist).

 ***Versions***
 *folderTreeView v3.7*